lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## Overview

-Fragmentation supported in LPWAN is mandatory when the underlying LPWAN technology is not capable of fulfilling the IPv6 MTU requirement.
-Fragmentation is used after SCHC header compression when the size of the resulting compressed packet is larger than the L2 data unit maximum payload or when SCHC header compression is not possible.
 In LPWAN technologies, the L2 data unit size typically varies from tens to hundreds of bytes.
-If the entire datagram fits within a single L2 data unit, the fragmentation mechanism is not used and the packet is sent unfragmented.
-Otherwise, when the datagram does not fit a single L2 data unit, it SHALL be broken into fragments.
+If the entire IPv6 datagram after applying SCHC header compression or as is fits within a single L2 data unit, the fragmentation mechanism is not used and the packet is sent.
+Otherwise, the datagram SHALL be broken into fragments.

-Moreover, LPWAN technologies impose some strict limitations on traffic; therefore it is desirable to enable optional fragment retransmission, while a single fragment loss should not lead to retransmitting the full datagram.
-On the other hand, in order to preserve energy, Devices are sleeping most of the time and may receive data during a short period of time after transmission.
-In order to adapt to the capabilities of various LPWAN technologies, this specification allows a gradation of fragment delivery reliability.
+LPWAN technologies impose some strict limitations on traffic, devices are sleeping most of the time and may receive data during a short period of time after transmission to preserve battery.
+To adapt the SCHC fragmentation to the capabilities of LPWAN technologies, it is desirable to enable optional fragment retransmission and to allow a gradation of fragment delivery reliability.
 This document does not make any decision with regard to which fragment delivery reliability option was used over a specific LPWAN technology.

    An important consideration is that LPWAN networks typically follow the star topology, and therefore data unit reordering is not expected in such networks.
 This specification assumes that reordering will not happen between the entity performing fragmentation and the entity performing reassembly.
 This assumption allows to reduce complexity and overhead of the fragmentation mechanism.

 ## Reliability options: definition

 This specification defines the following three fragment delivery reliability options:

-   o  No ACK
+   o  No ACK.

-   o  Window mode - ACK “always”

-   o  Window mode - ACK on error

-   The same reliability option MUST be used for all fragments of a packet.
-It is up to implementers and/or representatives of the underlying LPWAN technology to decide which reliability option to use and whether the same reliability option applies to all IPv6 packets or not.
-Note that the reliability option to be used is not necessarily tied to the particular characteristics of the underlying L2 LPWAN technology (e.g. the No ACK reliability option may be used on top of an L2 LPWAN technology with symmetric characteristics for uplink and downlink).

-   In the No ACK option, the receiver MUST NOT issue acknowledgments (ACK).
+   No ACK is the simplest fragment delivery reliability option.
+The receiver does not generate overhead in the form of acknowledgments (ACKs).
+However, this option does not enhance delivery reliability beyond that offered by the underlying LPWAN technology.
+In the No ACK option, the receiver MUST NOT issue ACKs.

+   o  Window mode - ACK “always”.
+   The Window mode - ACK "always" option provides flow control.
+In addition, it is able to handle long bursts of lost fragments, since detection of such events can be done before  the end of the IPv6 packet transmission, as long as the window size is short enough.
+However, such benefit comes at the expense of higher ACK overhead.
-   In Window mode – ACK “always”, an ACK is transmitted by the fragment receiver after a window of fragments have been sent.
+   In Window mode - ACK "always", an ACK is transmitted by the fragment receiver after a window of fragments have been sent.
 A window of fragments is a subset of the full set of fragments needed to carry an IPv6 packet.
 In this mode, the ACK informs the sender about received and/or missed fragments from the window of fragments.
 Upon receipt of an ACK that informs about any lost fragments, the sender retransmits the lost fragments.
 When an ACK is not received by the fragment sender, the latter retransmits a fragment, which serves as an ACK request.
 The maximum number of ACK requests is MAX_ACK_REQUESTS.
 The default value of MAX_ACK_REQUESTS is not stated in this document, and it is expected to be defined in other documents (e.g. technology- specific profiles).

+   o  Window mode - ACK on error.
+The Window mode - ACK on error option is suitable for links offering relatively low L2 data unit loss probability.
+This option reduces the number of ACKs transmitted by the fragment receiver.
+This may be especially beneficial in asymmetric scenarios, e.g. where fragmented data are sent uplink and the underlying LPWAN technology downlink capacity or message rate is lower than the uplink one.
+However, if an ACK is lost, the sender assumes that all fragments covered by the ACK have been successfully delivered.
-   In Window mode – ACK on error, an ACK is transmitted by the fragment receiver after a window of fragments have been sent, only if at least one of the fragments in the window has been lost.
+   In Window mode - ACK on error, an ACK is transmitted by the fragment receiver after a window of fragments has been sent, only if at least one of the fragments in the window has been lost.
 In this mode, the ACK informs the sender about received and/or missed fragments from the window of fragments.
 Upon receipt of an ACK that informs about any lost fragments, the sender retransmits the lost fragments.
-The maximum number of ACKs to be sent by the receiver for a specific window, denoted MAX_ACKS_PER_WINDOW, is not stated in this document, and it is expected to be defined in other documents (e.g. technology- specific profiles).
+The maximum number of ACKs to be sent by the receiver for a specific window, denoted MAX_ACKS_PER_WINDOW, and the maximum number of fragment retries for a specific fragment, denoted MAX_FRAG_RETRIES,    are not stated in this document, and are expected to be defined in other documents (e.g. technology-specific profiles).

+   The same reliability option MUST be used for all fragments of a packet.
+It is up to implementers and/or representatives of the underlying LPWAN technology to decide which reliability option to use and whether the same reliability option applies to all IPv6 packets or not.
+Note that the reliability option to be used is not necessarily tied to the particular characteristics of the underlying L2 LPWAN technology (e.g. the No ACK reliability option may be used on top of an L2 LPWAN technology with symmetric characteristics for uplink and downlink).
   This document does not make any decision as to which fragment delivery reliability option(s) are supported by a specific LPWAN technology.

    Examples of the different reliability options described are provided in Appendix A.

-## Reliability options: discussion

-This section discusses the properties of each fragment delivery reliability option defined in the previous section.

-   No ACK is the most simple fragment delivery reliability option.
-With this option, the receiver does not generate overhead in the form of ACKs.
-   However, this option does not enhance delivery reliability beyond that offered by the underlying LPWAN technology.

-   The Window mode - ACK on error option is based on the optimistic expectation that the underlying links will offer relatively low L2 data unit loss probability.
-This option reduces the number of ACKs transmitted by the fragment receiver compared to the Window mode - ACK “always” option.
-This may be specially beneficial in asymmetric scenarios, e.g. where fragmented data are sent uplink and the underlying LPWAN technology downlink capacity or message rate is lower than the uplink one.
-However, if an ACK is lost, the sender assumes that all fragments covered by the ACK have been successfully delivered.
-In contrast, the Window mode - ACK “always” option does not suffer that issue, at the expense of an ACK overhead increase.

-The Window mode – ACK “always” option provides flow control.
-In addition, it is able to handle long bursts of lost fragments, since detection of such events can be done before end of the IPv6 packet transmission, as long as the window size is short enough.
-However, such benefit comes at the expense of higher ACK overhead.

 ## Tools